duzzisantos/simple-switch-statement/README.md

 # simple-switch-statement
-A simple switch statement useful for having a conversation with the browser.
+A simple switch statement useful for having a conversation with the browser,based on the switch, prompt, case, alert and break mechanisms.
+Feel free to adopt.